ProlificsPanther/RESTAPI/README.md

       SMJAVALIBRARY= C:\Program Files\Java\jdk1.8.0_162\jre\bin\server\jvm.dll

-3. Please create a folder called “logger” (C:\logger) .
+3. Please create a folder called “logger” (C:\logger).
 This file writes requests/responses data to these logs.

 4. The zip file contains a test screen called “timezone”.
-From your Panther development environment, add the screen to your Panther    library and test it by entering "est" or "pst" in the  top most field, then TAB out of it.
+From your Panther development environment, add the screen to your Panther library and test it by entering "est" or "pst" in the topmost field, then TAB out of it.

 Video Tutorial: https://www.youtube.com/watch?v=87rFIvrWd6Y

 Need a Panther Web 552 Redhat Image?
 [Click Here](https://hub.docker.com/r/prolificspanther/pantherweb)

-[Click Here](https://www.prolifics.com/panther-trial-license-request) for a 45 day license.
+[Click Here](https://www.prolifics.com/panther-trial-license-request) for a 45-day license.

-How to setup a Panther Servlet Web Application?
+How to set up a Panther Servlet Web Application?
 [Click Here](https://github.com/ProlificsPanther/PantherWeb/releases)